-- If so, it is a functional area of interest for controlled effects.
-All avenues from external stimuli that may affect the device during normal use should be noted for investigation. - Does the functional area have internal behaviors that serve a well-defined role in the system, but could fail in ways that would not be apparent during normal use? - If so, it is a functional area of interest for persistent effects.
+- Does the functional area have internal behaviors that serve a well-defined role in the system, but could fail in ways that would not be apparent during normal use?7 - If so, it is a functional area of interest for persistent effects.
 The specific "difficult to test" internal behaviors should be noted for investigation. - Does the functional area have a well-constrained set of I/Os that limit it to information relevant to its intended function? - If not, it needs to be re-evaluated in combination with the other functional areas connected to it as a single, larger functional area.